-A menu is a list of dishes that are available for sale in a food service outlet or that can be served at a meal.
-In French, menu means in minute detail, and in English, it is also termed as ‘bill of fare‘.
+A menu is a list of dishes in hotels that are available for sale in a food service outlet or that can be served at a meal.
+In French, “Menu” means in minute detail, and in English, it is also termed ‘Bill of Fare‘.

-Every sector of the food and beverage industry, whether operating for commercial or welfare purposes, large or small uses a menu.
-There are many types of menu in hotel industry it depends upon which all managerial and operational activities of the f&b operations depend.
+Every sector of the food and beverage industry, whether operating for commercial or welfare purposes, large or small, uses a menu.

-These are different types of menu in the hospitality industry:
+These are different menu types in the hotel industry:

 1. Breakfast Menu

-Breakfast is the first meal of the day served between 7 to 10 a.m.
-It offers all kinds of dishes that are suitable for breakfast.
+Breakfast is the first type of meal of the day on the hotel menu list, It is served between 7 and 10 a.m.
+And it offers all kinds of dishes that are suitable for breakfast in a hotel.

-Continental breakfast, English breakfast, American breakfast, and Indian breakfast menus are the commonly found menus.
-It may be in the form of table d’hôte and à la carte.
+Continental breakfast, English breakfast, American breakfast, and Indian breakfast menus are the most commonly found menus.
+It may be in the form of a table d’hôte and à la carte.

 2. Brunch Menu

-Brunch refers to heavy mid-morning snacks that combine breakfast and lunch consumed late in the morning between 10 a.m to 12 p.m.
+Brunch refers to heavy mid-morning snacks that combine breakfast and lunch and are consumed late in the morning between 10 a.m. and 12 p.m.

 3. Luncheon Menu

-This menu includes dishes that are offered during lunch hours.
+This lunch menu in the hotel includes dishes that are offered during lunch hours.
 So restaurants offer dishes that can be quickly prepared and served.

-Indian restaurants serve “thalis” of different kinds and executive lunch to speed up service and to meet the demands of consumers.
+Indian restaurants serve “Thalis” of different kinds and executive lunches to speed up service and meet the demands of consumers.

 4. Afternoon and High Tea Menu

-It is served between 3 to 6 p.m.
-The menu includes bread, toasts, sandwiches, scones, pastries, grills, fish, salads, kachori, samosa, cutlets, ice creams, and so on, with coffee or tea.
+It is served between 3 p.m. and 6 p.m.
+The menu includes bread, toast, sandwiches, scones, pastries, grills, fish, salads, kachori, samosa, cutlets, ice creams, and so on, with coffee or tea.

 6. Super Menu

-It is a light evening meal mostly taken before dinner during evening social events.
+The super menu is a light evening meal type in the hotel industry, mostly taken before dinner during evening social events.
 It is also served late at night.
 The menu for supper varies according to the time of the night.

-The Supper menu is usually an à la carte containing hot and cold dishes that are lighter and less elaborative than those served at dinner.
+The supper menu is usually an à la carte containing hot and cold dishes that are lighter and less elaborate than those served at dinner.

 7. Room Service Menu

-The room service menu contains a list of dishes available for service in guest rooms around the clock.
-Prices quoted for dishes in the room service menu card are always higher than prices quoted for the same dishes served in other restaurants of the hotel.
+This kind of menu contains a list of dishes available for service in guest rooms around the clock.
+Prices quoted for dishes on the room service menu card are always higher than prices quoted for the same dishes served in other restaurants at the hotel.